FJortay/DISCO-Collective-Intelligence/README.md

 3. **Voting**
    Once a proposal is collectively refined, it is submitted to a democratic vote.

-Note that these steps apply to each of the four essential functions of organizational management:

-- **Control**
-  Ensuring that operations comply with established rules (from internal regulations to constitutional laws).

-- **Audit**
-  Continuously reviewing and improving operational rules through feedback and analysis.

-- **Project Management**
-  Coordinating and monitoring initiatives aimed at organizational development.

-- **Operational Management**
-  Implementing decisions and organizing resources for efficient execution.

 **Articial Intelligence** streamlines DISCO's front-office by automating forum moderation and summarization, enhancing real-time drafting with intelligent editing, and securing voting through impact simulation and anomaly detection.